Garrett Motion - Cash Flow Machine with 100% Upside Potential

 Garrett has a “messy” history and that could be one of the reasons, why it is still undervalued.

 The company was spun off from Honeywell (which is a multinational conglomerate) in 2018.
-During spin-off, GTX got an asbestos liability from Honeywell, which was completely unrelated to the business of GTX.
+During the spin-off, GTX got an asbestos liability from Honeywell, which was completely unrelated to the business of GTX.
 They could not pay it back and filed for bankruptcy in 2020.

 After the bankruptcy, Garrett had a complicated capital structure, which included a lot of preferred shares.
 In 2023, Garrett finally got rid of the preferred shares - they have partially repurchased them and partially converted them to common stock.
 They’ve used additional debt for this purpose, but it had a much lower cost.